 This is the first step for the Terik Tahu Tempe.
 Before frying them, cut the tahu/tofu and tempe to your preference (please refer to the ingredients section in this post to read the details).
 I am roughly cutting them into 3 cm and 2 cm heights for both and trying to equal the tofu and tempe sizes.

-Blend shallots, garlic, turmeric, galangal, and coriander seeds all together Please add some oil to help the blending process; otherwise, it will be too dry, and the mixture will not be smooth.
+Blend shallots, garlic, turmeric, galangal, and coriander seeds.
+Please add some oil to help with the blending process; otherwise, it will be too dry, and the mixture will not be smooth.
 I am using my immersion blender (here is the Amazon link for the type I use).
-If you don’t have the immersion blender, you can use any other spice blender (generally any blender that you can use to blend a small amount of the ingredients), or you can do it the traditional way by using the mortal and pestle.
-Anything that will make them smooth.
+Suppose you don’t have the immersion blender.
+In that case, you can use any other spice blender (generally any blender that you can use to blend a small amount of the ingredients), or you can do it the traditional way by using the mortal and pestle.
+Anything that will make them smooth. - Saute the Blended Seasoning Together with Galangal

 Note:

 Put inside the coconut milk, palm sugar, salt, and mushroom stock.
-Mix them evenly with a spatula until all of the palm sugar is dissolved.
+Mix them evenly with a spatula until all the palm sugar is dissolved. - Put Inside the Tahu and Tempe into the Terik Gravy

-Add the fried tofu and tempe into the gravy.
-Mix all of them together.
-Please add more water if not all the tofu and tempe are fully submerged.
-Continue adjusting the seasoning (salt and mushroom stock) occasionally, depending on the quantity of water you add.
-Cover the pan with a lid, and let it cook until the gravy is thickened and does not smell herby anymore.
-After that, you can turn off the stove and serve .
+Add the fried tofu and tempe to the gravy, mixing them all together.
+If not all the tofu and tempe are fully submerged, add more water.
+Adjust the seasoning (salt and mushroom stock) occasionally, depending on the quantity of water you add.
+Cover the pan with a lid and cook until the gravy thickens and no longer smells herby.
+After that, turn off the stove and serve 😋.

 Storing Instruction for Terik Tahu Tempe

 The regular method is simple: put the dish into the food container and store it in the fridge.
-It will be good for up to 5-7 days.
-You should thaw it before consuming it by heating it in a microwave for 1-2 minutes.
+It will be suitable for up to 5-7 days.
+You should thaw it before consuming it by heating it in a microwave for 1-2 minutes. - 2.
+Traditional Indonesian Method

 The traditional Indonesian way probably is a little bit unusual for you.
 I guess people used it in the past because they didn’t have refrigerators and/or microwaves.
 The technique here is to keep it in the pot, but you have to reboil it until it bubbles twice a day: